When London plays host to one of the world’s largest arms fairs, war, repression and injustice start here.

 If you’d like to join us in shutting down the arms fair you can follow the links above to find out how to get involved with any of the actions that are already being planned.
 But there are also plenty of other ways in which you can get involved from action support to getting creative to mobilising locally.
 Take a look at our home page for more information.

-Want to get involved before September?
-See our events page for more ways you can get stuck in!
+For a full list of actions planned, see our events page for more ways you can get stuck in!

 War, repression and injustice start here.
 But so does our resistance.
 Let’s stop them here. #stopDSEI #stopthearmsfair